banasraf/EMT6-Ro/README.md

 EMT6-Ro/build/$ TEST_DATA_DIR=../data/test src/emt6ro-tests
 ```

-**Using the library**
+**Using the library:**

 The most convenient way to add the library to the other project is to add a subdirectory with the
-contents of this repository and add the following lines to your `CMakeLists.txt`
+contents of this repository and include the following lines in your `CMakeLists.txt`
 ```cmake
 set(EMT6RO_BUILD_ONLY_LIB TRUE)
 add_subdirectory(EMT6-Ro)